drmohundro/mohundro.com/blog/articles/2008-12-05-design-time-data-for-expression-blend.md

 ![Pretty blank Designer in Blend](http://www.mohundro.com/blog/content/binary/WindowsLiveWriter/DesignTimeDataforExpressionBlend_73DD/image_4.png)

-It… it looks really great.
-So… white and everything.
+It... it looks really great.
+So... white and everything.
 Anyone know what the problem is?
 My Presenter is the guy who does the work to return accounts to bind to, but Blend is just showing us the XAML.
-This is good – we don't want the fact that we're designing this to actually run our code and hit our services.
-But… we still want some test data to design with, right?
-We could add some data to our XAML file… but then that affects us when we actually *run* the application.
+This is good - we don't want the fact that we're designing this to actually run our code and hit our services.
+But... we still want some test data to design with, right?
+We could add some data to our XAML file... but then that affects us when we actually *run* the application.
 Besides, I personally want test data to match the structure of the model I'm binding to.

 Here's what I'm doing to fix this right now.
 I added the following 3 lines of code to AccountDisplay.xaml.